afcapel/alondra/README.md

   brew install zeromq
 </pre>

-When ZeroMQ is installed, just add the alondra gem to your Gemfile.
+When ZeroMQ is installed, add the Alondra gem to your Gemfile.

 <pre>
   gem "alondra"